TalBl/C096411/Desiction_Trees.md

 ### Introduction:

-In this classifier the decision in choosen during a process like that for example:
+In this classifier the classification is determined based on the result of a process similar to the one below:
 <p align="center">
 	<img src="/C096411/image/less7/Capture2.gif" align="middle">
 </p>

-The tree creation is a black box in this course, according the building algorithm the tree is built - there are diffrent possible trees for the same problem.
+The tree creation is a black box in this course, the tree is built according to the building algorithm.

+There are diffrent possible trees for the same problem.

 #### Classification Tree

-The labels are 'Yes' or 'No'.
+The possible classifications are 'Yes' or 'No'.
-Leave in this kind of tree is where all the examples in it have the same labels.
+A leaf in this kind of tree holds examples with the same label.

 For example:
 <p align="center">